Representation of non-profit corporations in a wide array of zoning and land-use matters.

 Tax Exempt and Charitable Organizations

-At Clark Hill, our Nonprofit team is dedicated to providing the clear answers and actionable solutions that tax exempt and charitable organizations need to succeed.
+At Clark Hill, our nonprofit team is dedicated to providing clear answers and actionable solutions that tax-exempt and charitable organizations need to succeed.
 Our veteran attorneys offer not only proven skill in the law, but also an understanding of the real-world, day-to-day challenges nonprofits face in order to realize their mission.
 Valued for delivering the right advice and a competitive value proposition, particularly compared to our peers, our team is practical, responsive, and focused on building lasting relationships with everyone we serve.

 Our experience includes advising on the regulation of tax-exempt organizations by state and federal authorities, filing for and obtaining exempt status from the Internal Revenue Service (IRS), the treatment of unrelated business taxable income, and impact investing.
 We assist our clients with director and officer liability issues, corporate governance, lobbying and political activities, as well as all aspects of organization and operations.

 Moreover, we frequently counsel individual clients and charitable organizations regarding charitable giving.
 Much of this work relates to planned giving techniques, such as charitable remainder and charitable lead trusts, pooled income funds, charitable gift annuities, installment bargain sales, the use of private foundations, donor-advised funds, community foundation component funds, and income and estate tax implications.
 We also provide counsel on gifting unusual assets like private business interests, real estate, and intellectual property.